ddnexus/pagy/e2e/README.md

 # E2E Test Environment

 Pagy provides quite a few helpers that render the pagination elements for different js-frameworks on the client side.
-They are tested with a sinatra/rackup/puma ruby app and [Cypress](https://www.cypress.io).
+They are tested with the [Pagy Playground](https://ddnexus.github.io/pagy/playground/) apps and [Cypress](https://www.cypress.io).

 If you you need to run the E2E tests, here are two different ways to run them.